mhsh88/java-multi-thread-example/src/main/java/io/github/mhsh/multithread/README.md

 2. **VolatileDemo**: Demonstrates how the `volatile` keyword solves visibility problems.
 3. **VolatileLimitations**: Illustrates what `volatile` cannot do (non-atomic compound operations).
 4. **AtomicSolution**: Shows the proper solution for atomic operations using `AtomicInteger`.
+5. **ThreadLocalExample**: Demonstrates how each thread can have its own isolated variable using `ThreadLocal`.

 ## Key Features of Volatile